 Visualize Cisco Cyber Vision data with Splunk

-Cisco Cyber Vision extends Security Operation Centers to the OT domain.
+Cisco Cyber Vision extends security operations centers to the OT domain.
 This extension helps you unify security across IT and OT, which protects your enterprise network more effectively.
-Splunk is Cisco’s tool for consolidating event logs across both IT and OT.
-It is also a leader in the SIEM market.
+Splunk consolidates event logs across both IT and OT and can function as a Security Information and Event Management (SIEM) platform.

 Cisco solutions such as Cyber Vision, Secure Equipment Access, Secure Firewalls, and Identity Services Engine can share data with Splunk.
 Non-Cisco products can also integrate and share data.
 Splunk provides a unified view across all domains.
 It can also correlate events to better detect advanced threats.